Mutagen is a fast, continuous, bidirectional file synchronization tool designed to support remote development scenarios.

-Mutagen uses a bidirectional version of the rsync algorithm to synchronize the filesystem contents at two locations.
-Each location can be either a local filesystem location or a remote location accessible via SSH.
-Filesystem contents are monitored for changes on both endpoints and any non-conflicting changes are propagated automatically.
+Mutagen uses a bidirectional version of the rsync algorithm to safely, scalably, and efficiently synchronize filesystem contents between arbitrary pairs of locations in near real-time.
+Support is currently implemented for locations on local filesystems, SSH-accessible filesystems, and Docker container filesystems.
+Filesystem contents are monitored for changes at both locations and any non-conflicting changes are propagated automatically.

 Mutagen is unique amongst synchronizers in that it does not need to be installed on remote systems, has no dependencies, and runs completely in user space (no pesky kernel extensions required).
 It also has some nifty safety features to avoid accidental data deletion.

-Although it can synchronize any content efficiently, Mutagen is tailored for synchronizing code for remote development.
+Although it can synchronize any content efficiently, Mutagen is tailored for synchronizing code in remote development scenarios.
 It handles cross-platform quirks by default, manages conflicts safely, and provides powerful configuration options for handling things like symlinks and ignores in a portable fashion.

 Mutagen is also extremely robust to connection dropouts.
 Since the contents it deals with exist on the actual filesystem, they won't disappear or become unavailable if the connection drops, and they can continue to be accessed and edited offline.
 As soon as Mutagen can reconnect, it will automatically resume synchronization right where it left off.

 Mutagen can manage any number of active synchronization sessions at once.
 It provides a number of subcommands that allow for the creation and management of sessions, as well as management of Mutagen's daemon component.
 The following sections outline usage of these commands.
 Additional usage information is available through the built-in help:

 More detailed information about Mutagen's design can be found in the README.

 Mutagen can be installed by downloading the appropriate release for your platform and adding its contents to your path.

 $ brew install havoc-io/mutagen/mutagen